numerica-ideas/community/terraform/aws-scale-wordpress/README.md

 }
 ```

-In this resource, we specify that the IAM policy with ARN `aws_iam_policy.ec2_wordpress_policy.arn` is attached to the IAM role `aws_iam_role.ec2_wordpress_role.name`.
-This attachment associates the permissions defined in the IAM policy with the IAM role.
+In this step, we associate the IAM policy with ARN `aws_iam_policy.ec2_wordpress_policy.arn` to the IAM role named `aws_iam_role.ec2_wordpress_role.name`.
+This attachment ensures that the permissions defined in the IAM policy are now associated with the IAM role.

 ### Step 4: Creating IAM Instance Profile for EC2 Instances

-Finally, we create an IAM instance profile, which allows us to associate the IAM role with EC2 instances
+Finally, let's create an IAM instance profile, which allows us to associate the IAM role with EC2 instances.

 ```terraform
 resource "aws_iam_instance_profile" "ec2_wordpress_instance_profile" {